Ukraine in the Eurovision Song Contest 2009: Background

 The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
 NTU confirmed their intentions to participate at the 2009 Eurovision Song Contest on 3 November 2008.
 In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
 Between 2005 and 2008, NTU had set up national finals to choose both or either the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 The method was continued to select the 2009 Ukrainian entry.

 Before Eurovision

-Evrobachennya 2009 - Natsionalyni vidbir
+Evrobachennya 2009Natsionalyni vidbir

 The Ukrainian national final consisted of a semi-final held on 8 February 2009 and a final on 8 March 2009.
 Both shows were broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua.